The important bit!

 We normally meet once a month, and take it in turns to select some CDs to play, sometimes with a theme, and sometimes our favourites.
 We also have tea and biscuits and a chat half way through.
 We are a lively group, and have discussions about what we have heard, and also some laughs.
 Anyone who would like to join us would be very welcome!
 If you’d like information about the group, contact the convenor.

-Our previous meeting was on 1 February, when Paul Vickery presented what can only be called an eclectic selection of music.
+Our meeting on 1 February, when Paul Vickery presented what can only be called an eclectic selection of music.
 Everything had links to classical music in the widest sense, and some of the pieces, like Nessun Dorma, were standard classical.
 However, Paul also played two pieces by Paul McCartney, which were received with great interest, and a very modern piece, based on the Song of Songs, sung by the Trio Mediaeval.
 I have only heard them before singing 15th- and 16th-century music, but this was certainly different!
 Broadened all our minds, I think.
 The screenshot shows some of the group members clearly enjoying the meeting.

 Our next presentation will be given on 1 March by Sandra.
 We have now grown to a group of 11 people.
 Plenty of room on Zoom for anyone else that would like to come along.